 The Eyeshadow base is the first layer that usually comes in a cream-based formula with a thick consistency.
 What base eyeshadow does is that they elevate the pigment of eyeshadows when layered beneath them.
 Eyeshadow bases act as a concealer for the eyelids to prevent uneven blotching of eyeshadow colours when there are blemishes found on the skin.
-Choose an eyeshadow base colour that matches closely with one’s skin tone, but won’t be a primary concern, as they will be covered by eyeshadows after.
+Choose the best base eyeshadow colour that matches closely with one’s skin tone, but won’t be a primary concern, as they will be covered by eyeshadows after.
 Base eyeshadows are best applied with either a beauty sponge or brush that can easily cover the tiny corners of the eyelids.

 2. Apply a darker shadow on the eye crease

 Putting on eyeshadows is subjective on the kind of look one is going for.
 Coverage on the eyelids can be done all the way up to the eyebrow bone when going for a smokey eye look.
 A more natural option would be brushing the eyeshadow of choice inside the corners of the eye crease.
 Opting for a much darker eyeshadow will bring in more light, which highlights the eyes even more.
 Dark eyeshadow is beneficial for people with hooded eyelids to give them more definition.
 Finding the best set of colours for eyeshadows should depend on the person’s skin complexion, eye colour, or the look one is going for.
 Using a quality domed-shaped brush is best when covering the eyelids, as they do a great job of blending the eyeshadows on the eye crease.

 3. In a much darker colour, rim your lash lines.